Antonio Lopez (illustrator): Biography

 Antonio Lopez was born in Utuado, Puerto Rico.
 When he was seven years old, his family moved to New York City.
 His parents, Maria Luisa Cruz and Francisco Lopez influenced him to apply his artistic talents to fashion.
 He attended the Traphagen School of Fashion, the High School of Art and Design, and the Fashion Institute of Technology (FIT).
 Lopez graduated from Traphagen School of Fashion in 1955 in Illustration.

 While attending F.I.T. as a student in 1962, he began an internship at Women's Wear Daily which led to him leaving school and working at the publication.
 Shortly afterward he left for a freelance position at the New York Times.
 He also did illustrations of fashion designs by Charles James.
 Lopez worked in close collaboration with Juan Eugene Ramos, and for a few years they were romantic partners.

+His circle of friends also included photographer Bill Cunningham.
+Around 1966, Lopez introduced him to photographer David Montgomery, who gave Cunningham his first camera.
 In 1969 he moved to Paris along with Ramos and was an associate of Karl Lagerfeld; he stayed there until the mid-1970s.

+Lopez and pop artist Andy Warhol were collaborators; Lopez was the in-house designer for Warhol's Interview magazine for several years, and they created a special Puerto Rico edition in February 1975.

 Lopez was known for discovering talented young models who would become his muses, often referred to as “Antonio’s Girls”.
-Lopez discovered Jessica Lange in 1974.
-He discovered Jerry Hall and lived with her in Paris at the beginning of her modeling career.
-He “discovered” Warhol superstars Donna Jordan and Jane Forth, providing an important stepping stone for their budding careers.
+He discovered Warhol superstar Donna Jordan, providing an important stepping stone for her budding career.
+Warhol superstar Jane Forth was also his muse.
+Lopez discovered Jessica Lange and Jerry Hall.
+He and lived with Hall in Paris at the beginning of her modeling career.
 Lopez and Ramos also discovered Pat Cleveland, Grace Jones, and Tina Chow.

-In additions to books of his fashion illustration, the book Antonio's Tales From the Thousand and One Nights was published in 1985.
-The book was the inspiration for Marc Jacobs' 2007 "Arabian Nights" event.